Madonna Swan: Early life and education

-Tuberculosis and life at the Indian sanatorium
+Tuberculosis treatment

-Her brother Kermit, who had introduced her to the man who she later married, was wounded in World War II and had also contracted malaria.
-Kermit died in spring 1944.
-Misfortune followed Madonna as she returned to Immaculate Conception in fall 1944 and received the official diagnosis of tuberculosis (chanhu sica – bad lung in the Lakota language).
-TB was a huge stigma at this time.
-The Indians considered it akin to a social disease.
-Indian homes that had a person with TB living in them were quarantined, and a red tag was attached to them.
+In fall 1944, Swan was officially diagnosed with tuberculosis (chanhu sica, lit. 'bad lung'), which was highly stigmatized.
+The Lakota considered it akin to a social disease, and homes that had a person with TB living in them were quarantined, and a red tag was attached to them.
 The tag was later removed when the person with TB died or went to the sanatorium.
+At the time, tuberculosis was treated with isolation in sanatoria and artificial pneumothorax, or lung compression.